Pupil Premium Statement - Report on Spending

 What Is Pupil Premium Funding And How Much Is It?

 The Pupil Premium is funding in addition to the school’s budget.
 Schools are free to decide how to allocate this funding to best support the raising of attainment for the most vulnerable pupils.
-In 2015-16 the school received £9240 in Pupil Premium allocations.
-In 2016-17 the allocation is £11,720.
+In 2017/18 the allocation was £11,720.

 How Is It Used?